Facebook Instagram Twitter RSS Feed PodBean Back to top on side

 Jana AMBRÓZOVÁ (jambrozova@ukf.sk)

-University of Constantine the Philosopher in Nitra, Faculty of Arts, Department of Ethnology and Folklore Studies
+Constantine the Philosopher University in Nitra, Faculty of Arts, Institute of Culture and Tourism Management, Cultural Studies and Ethnology

 Martina BOCÁNOVÁ (martina.bocanova@ucm.sk)